 How to get signed up

-Google is looking for early adopters who want to get started on Google Shopping Actions as the function rolls out to customers.
-The search engine has already seen significant success metrics for the limited number of brands like Target and Ultra who already use the system.
+Google is encouraging early adopters who want to get started on Google Shopping Actions as the function rolls out to customers.
+The limited number of brands like Target and Ultra already signed on are enjoying consistent success.

 If you are interested in getting started with Google Shopping Actions, fill out the interest form on Google’s support site for your company.
 The main categories that Google is working with right now are apparel, electronics and media, grocery, health and beauty, and home and garden.
 More categories are rolling out this year, so check here for the latest updates.